practicalli/clojure/clojure-tools/install/community-tools.md

  :exec-fn -main
  :exec-args {:port 8888}}
 ```
-Then the project can be run using `clojure -X:project/run` and arguments can optionally be included in this command line, to complement or replace any default aruments in `exec-args`.
+Then the project can be run using `clojure -X:project/run` and arguments can optionally be included in this command line, to complement or replace any default arguments in `exec-args`.

 ## Project dependencies